-Tuition and fee rates are listed on the Cashier's Office Web site under Tuition and Fees.
+Tuition and fee rates are posted on the University Cashier's website.

-The Office of Scholarships and Student Aid provides estimates on the cost of attendance (including tuition, books, room and board, etc.) for one year at UNC.
-The rates for master’s students are available online from UNC’s Office of Scholarships & Student Aid.
+Click here for estimated costs of attendance (including tuition, books, room and board, etc.) for one year at UNC provided by the University Office of Scholarships and Student Aid.

 In addition, students should consider the cost of the required laptop computer.

-Residents of North Carolina may attend UNC at Chapel Hill at a significantly lower cost.
-Please refer to the Graduate School's Web site for North Carolina Residency for Tuition Purposes, which contains information about NC residency requirements and how to apply for resident status.
-While SILS provides tuition support for doctoral students during their first years of study, these funds are limited, so we ask that students who are eligible for in-state residency status apply for it as soon as they are eligible.
+Residents of North Carolina may attend UNC-Chapel Hill at a significantly lower cost.
+Please refer to the Graduate School's website for North Carolina Residency for Tuition Purposes, which contains information about NC residency requirements and how to apply for resident status.

-Prospective doctoral students should apply for admission by mid-December to receive full consideration for financial aid.
-Details of the application deadlines are on the UNC Graduate School’s page for specific degree programs.
-Typical sources of support for SILS doctoral students include: Graduate School awards, research and teaching assistantships within SILS, and small fellowships that supplement the assistantship stipend.
+Prospective doctoral students should apply for admission in early December to receive full consideration for financial aid.
+Details of the application deadlines are on the UNC Graduate School’s page for specific degree programs (click on any of the links below the Information & Library Science header).
+Typical sources of support for SILS doctoral students include UNC Graduate School fellowships, research and teaching assistantships within SILS, and small fellowships that supplement the assistantship stipend.
 No separate application is needed for any of these awards; the PhD program application materials are used as the basis for making the awards.

 The Royster Society of Fellows Recruitment Fellowship is the University's most selective and prestigious interdisciplinary fellowship program.
 Each year, SILS may nominate three PhD applicants for this fellowship.